-While it should be at the top of everyone’s to-do list, it can be an overwhelming topic to dive into.
+While it should be at the top of everyone’s to-do list, it can be an overwhelming topic.
 To help you get situated, below are some important terms you should know as you think about your own estate plan.

 Generally, anything a person owns, including a home and other real estate, bank accounts, life insurance, investments, furniture, jewelry, art, clothing, and collectibles.

 A person or entity (such as a charity) that receives a beneficial interest in something, such as an estate, trust, account, or insurance policy.

 Payment in cash or asset(s) to the beneficiary, individual, or entity who is entitled to receive it.

 All assets and debts left by an individual at death.

 A person with a legal obligation (duty) to act primarily for another person’s benefit, e.g., a trustee or agent under a power of attorney.
 “Fiduciary” implies great confidence and trust, and a high degree of good faith.

 The process of transferring (re-titling) assets to a living trust.
 A living trust will only avoid probate at the trustmaker’s death if it is fully funded, meaning it contains all of the decedent’s assets.

 Unable to manage one’s own affairs, either temporarily or permanently; often involves a lack of mental capacity.